 Curatorial Architecture

-For the first edition of the Bukhara Biennial in 2025, commissioned by Gayane Umerova and curated by Diana Campbell, we were commissioned for the curatorial architecture, designing the spatial framework that adapts heritage sites to the public, connects artworks in dialogue, enables safe direct immersive encounters, and supports artists in achieving large scale artworks.
+For the first edition of the Bukhara Biennial in 2025, commissioned by Gayane Umerova and curated by Diana Campbell, Ariel André (GOLEM) was commissioned for the curatorial architecture, designing a spatial framework that opens heritage sites to the public, connects artworks in dialogue, enables safe and direct encounters with art, and supports artists in realizing large-scale works.

 Curatorial Architecture is not a style but a new field at the intersection of exhibition design, public space, and artistic mediation developed through a half-decade-long collaboration with Curator Diana Campbell .
 It is a way of hosting relations between artworks, places, and publics with enough precision for heritage sites and enough softness for everyday use.